H-IAAC/demo-user-simulator-unity/README.md

 ## Authors

-- (2026-) Henrique Parede de Souza: Computer Engineering student, FEEC-UNICAMP
+- (2026-) [Henrique Parede de Souza](https://github.com/Henrique-hpds): Computer Engineering student, FEEC-UNICAMP
 - (Advisor, 2026-) Paula Dornhofer Paro Costa: Professor, FEEC-UNICAMP

 ## Acknowledgements

-Project supported by the brazilian Ministry of Science, Technology and Innovations, with resources from Law No. 8,248, of October 23, 1991

 This study was financed, in part, by the São Paulo Research Foundation (FAPESP), Brasil.
 Process Number 2024/23473-6.

+Project supported by the brazilian Ministry of Science, Technology and Innovations, with resources from Law No. 8,248, of October 23, 1991.

 ## License